gboehl/pynare/README.rst

    pip install pynare

 Of course, installing Dynare remains your responibility.
+Also, be sure that dynare is added to your octave/matlab path.

 If you care for the bleeding edge developing version (which, at this stage, is recommended), the handy way is to install via the ``git``-command.
 If you hav not yet installed ``git``, Windows users get it here: https://git-scm.com/download/win (Linux users just use the repo of their distro).
 Then: